Texas’ DEI ban on public schools heads to Gov. Greg Abbott for final sign-off

 “Without DEI, you're going to see more students who might think that they are alone,” Ash Hall, a policy and advocacy strategist for LGBTQIA+ rights at the American Civil Liberties Union of Texas, told The Texas Tribune.

+The broad and vague language of the bill also creates a high risk of over-application and could lead schools to censor themselves out of fear of violating unclear rules, critics worry.
 When SB 12 was first introduced, it included a broader definition of DEI practices and threatened to withhold state funding from schools that didn’t comply.
-These concerns were later addressed, and the bill was revised to remove the risk of defunding school districts.
+Those concerns were later addressed, and the bill was revised to remove the risk of defunding school districts.

 First round of TribFest speakers announced!
 Pulitzer Prize-winning columnist Maureen Dowd; U.S. Rep. Tony Gonzales, R-San Antonio; Fort Worth Mayor Mattie Parker; U.S. Sen. Adam Schiff, D-California; and U.S. Rep. Jasmine Crockett, D-Dallas are taking the stage Nov.
 13–15 in Austin.
 Get your tickets today!